Spirtax/Game-Server-Dashboard/README.md

 > **Ensure that you read the [Creating a Server](#creating-a-server) section to enable your ports.
 You will be unable to join any game server until these network rules are correctly configured.**

+After running these commands, you just need to go to website using port 5173:
+`<ip-address>:5173`

 ## UI Components

 ### Dashboard & Navigation